rnpbr/opennetworking-docs/docs/en/Ferramentas/Zabbix/index.md

 ## :fontawesome-solid-display: 6.
 Accessing the Zabbix Frontend

-After the services are initialized, the Zabbix web interface will be available at:
+After the services are initialized, the Zabbix Web interface will be available at:

 ```bash
   http://<SERVER_IP>:880